tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 1. Install Chirpstack LoRaWAN stack on RPi3.
 2. Create a wireless access point on the RPi3.
 3. Setup the LoPy as nanogateway and adding it to Chirpstack server.
-4. Add the end node to the Chirpstack server and test.
+4. Registering the Nanogateway and client LoPy node with Chirpstack server.

 _Pre-requisites_